shishenyxx/DeepMosaic/README.md

 </summary>

-Current Docker image is available as `sanglee8888/deepmosaic:latest` on [docker hub](#https://hub.docker.com/) which can be pulled to your local using `docker pull sanglee8888/deepmosaic:latest`.
+Current Docker image is available as `sanglee8888/deepmosaic:latest` on [dockerhub](https://hub.docker.com/), which can be pulled to your local using `docker pull sanglee8888/deepmosaic:latest`.
 The usage for it is as follows:

 You need to have the input.txt file set up as something like: